How to Change macOS Keyboard Shortcuts for Window Management

 You can also use the excellent Keyboard Maestro for the same task.

-Here you can see I’ve set it so hitting Ctrl + E will perform the View->Toggle Sidebar action.
+action.
 I think this would work on the window management as well.
-The Keyboard Maestro action you’re looking for is called Select or Show a Menu Item.
+The Keyboard Maestro action you’re looking for is called Select or Show a Menu Item

-However, sometimes the hotkeys aren’t in the menu bar.
-And then you can use Keyboard Maestro to simulate a different screenshot.
-In the example above, hitting Command + K will simulate Command + U in a specific app.1 However, I don’t think you can use this method to simulate the Globe key – as it isn’t available to third-parties.
-This Keyboard Maestro action is called Type a Keystroke.
+in a specific app.2 However, I don’t think you can use this method to simulate the Globe key – as it isn’t available to third-parties.
+This Keyboard Maestro action is called Type a Keystroke

-Cons of this method
+Cons of the Keyboard Maestro method

-• Needs third-party software
+- Needs third-party software

-• Doesn’t change the displayed hotkey in the menu bar
+- Doesn’t change the displayed hotkey in the menu bar

-Pros of this method
+Pros of the Keyboard Maestro method

-• You can duplicate actions, etc., to make the workflow easier
+- You can duplicate actions, etc., to make the workflow easier

-• Keyboard Maestro setups can be backed up and shared
+- Keyboard Maestro setups can be backed up and shared

-• Other powerful features are also readily available
+- Other powerful features are also readily available

 For multilingual users (like me)

-But anyway – my settings, for top left, look like this:
+But anyway – my settings, for Top Left, look like this:

 Window->Move & Resize->Top Left